 Why do you need to know?
 Apart from being a fascinating subject in its own right, some understanding of the inner mechanics will make you a better artist.
 You can use the tool correctly to achieve results with higher precision.

 How does text-to-image differ from image-to-image?
-What’s CFG value?
+What’s the CFG scale?
 What’s denoising strength?
 You will find the answer in this article.

 Let’s dive in.